The Federal Reserve Banking System

 Article 1, Section 8, of the U.S. Constitution says:

 “Congress shall have Power ...
 To coin Money, regulate the Value thereof, and of foreign Coin, and fix the Standard of Weights and Measures.”

 In 1913, Congress passed the Federal Reserve Act.
 This Act created the Federal Reserve system giving it the power to regulate the value of America's currency.
 The power to create money and regulate the value thereof is given to Congress by the U.S. Constitution.
 The U.S. Constitution does not give Congress the power to give away any of its powers, established by the Constitution.
 Therefore, when Congress signed the Federal Reserve Act, they knowingly gave away their power to the Federal Reserve, which is unconstitutional.
 The Federal Reserve is not controlled by Congress.
 The 12 Federal Reserve banks, which make up the Federal Reserve system are all privately owned corporations.

-On May 23, 1933, Congressman, Louis T. McFadden, brought formal charges against the Board of Governors of the Federal Reserve Bank system.
+On May 23, 1933, Congressman, Louis T. McFadden (pictured above), brought formal charges against the Board of Governors of the Federal Reserve Bank system.
 The Controller of the Currency and the Secretary of United States Treasury for numerous criminal acts, including but not limited to, "CONSPIRACY, FRAUD, UNLAWFUL CONVERSION, AND TREASON."
 The petition for Articles of Impeachment was thereafter referred to the Judiciary Committee and has yet to be acted upon.
-I highly recommend visiting, groups.yahoo.com/group/legality-of-income-tax, to read Louis McFadden's speech).

-Look at the recession that is happening right now (2007-2009), this could all be avoided by introducing the interest-free system, its crazy, debt just keeps rising and rising, this corrupt system which controls our lives everyday is designed to create debt and through debt it has control.
+Debt could be eliminated by introducing the interest-free system, but as these articles hopefully help to explain, this corrupt system which controls our lives everyday is designed to create debt and through debt control.